Moving to Poland

 Cars have been becoming an increasingly popular mode of transport, but they aren’t without risk as vehicle theft remains an issue.
 If you are planning on driving there, make sure you invest in good car insurance and only park in secured parking lots.
 As an alternative, taxis are widely available and fairly inexpensive – with them costing around 1.40 EUR to flag down and a further 0.52 EUR per km there after.

 Flying has become increasingly popular in recent years, with LOT Polish Airlines providing domestic flights across the country.

 The country offers relatively cheap private healthcare, which many ex-pats opt for over the slightly overworked public healthcare system.

-Hopefully, however, you will spend little time using the healthcare system, giving you plenty of opportunity to explore the country’s rich history.
+Hopefully, however, you will spend little time using the healthcare system, giving you plenty of opportunities to explore the country’s rich history.
 Poland has 15 UNESCO World Heritage Sites, including some of the world’s most beautiful castles.

-In addition to this, workers are entitled to 20 days annual leave if employed for less than 10 years, or 26 days if more.
+In addition to this, workers are entitled to 20 days of annual leave if employed for less than 10 years, or 26 days if more.